1nst4ll/mango-news/docs/README.md

-# Mango News Documentation
+# mango.tc news Documentation

-Welcome to the Mango News documentation.
-This guide provides comprehensive information on setting up, configuring, and using the Mango News application, including details on its backend, the new Astro-based frontend, and scraping functionalities.
+Welcome to the mango.tc news documentation.
+This guide provides comprehensive information on setting up, configuring, and using the mango.tc news application, including details on its backend, the new Astro-based frontend, and scraping functionalities.

 ## Table of Contents